 Lifelong Learning and Curiosity

 Compound interest applies to knowledge as much as it does to capital.
-Buffett spends 80% of his day reading.
-Not watching tick charts, not trading options, but reading annual reports of companies he has no intention of buying today.
+Buffett has long framed reading as the raw material of his edge.
+Not watching tick charts, not trading options, but reading annual reports, shareholder letters, industry material, and filings for companies he may have no intention of buying today.
+The precise page count gets repeated endlessly online, but the more durable lesson is simpler: his opportunity set was built before the opportunity appeared.
 He is building out a topographical map of the global economy so that when a sector crashes, he knows exactly which asset is the baby and which is the bathwater.
 Information density is his actual alpha.

 The Role of Relationships